wulandaridewi69/landingPage-ad_smartPrivate/README.md

 ##Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to changes.
+<p>Pull requests are welcome.
+For major changes, please open an issue first to discuss what you'd like to changes.</p>

 ##License
 This project is licensed under the MIT license.